◊◊◊◊

 Light beer (in moderation)

-Red wine is preferred over beer.
+Red wine is preferred over beer because of the antioxidant properties in red wine.

 About Water